CaptainFallaway/DiscordRoleSheeter/README.md

 # DiscordRoleSheeter

-DiscordRoleSheeter is a GUI application designed to manage user roles in a Discord server.
-It fetches members and roles from a specified Discord guild in a `config.toml` file and exports the data into an Excel spreadsheet in the same folder.
-You can then make changes to the Excel sheet and push those changes back to Discord.
+DiscordRoleSheeter is a tool for efficient management of Discord server roles.
+It fetches roles and members from a Discord guild, allows modifications in an Excel spreadsheet, and pushes changes back to Discord, simplifying the process and reducing errors.

 ## Motivation